jablauvelt/MIDS/exercise_2/Readme.txt

    c.
 To see a list of words with occurence counts in a certain range, run
 	"python histogram.py 5 10" where 5 and 10 represent the minimum
 	and maximum counts allowed (inclusive).
+   d.
+To see a histogram of the top 20 words, run "plot_top_x.py 20".
+The output
+      will be saved as "Plot.png".